List of Hayate the Combat Butler characters: Other characters

 The third female protagonist Ruka Suirenji is Chiharu's friend.
 She first met Chiharu when she praised one of Ruka's doujinshis.
 Later, she is helped by Hayate (in Hermione form) and it is revealed that she is a singer (in chapter 297); later on, she is found out to be a full-blown idol.
 Ruka was raised for 16 years to be an artist to fulfill her parents' ambition and make it on a grand scale.
 However, they went broke by investing in her and finally left her along with the debt of 150,281,000 yen on Christmas Eve similar to Hayate.
 Ruka makes her formal appearance in chapter 280 when Chiharu tells Hayate a few things of her life resemble his.

 She appeared on the final day of Golden Week when Chiharu and Nagi attended a doujinshi convention.
 Ruka is then seen where Hayate was fighting a robot summoned by Yozora.
 In the chaos, she was injured.
 Hayate convinced her to trust him and agreed to carry her to her destination, passing the cosplay grounds where she mistakenly assumed Hayate is a girl.
 She gave him a backstage pass and asked him to follow her to the changing room.
 Her manager Atsumari (集) burst in and asked who's Hayate, Ruka responded that "she" is her relative, who is helping out for the day.
 Later, Ruka appeared in front of a large audience, including Nagi and Chiharu.
 Nagi thought Ruka was like a goddess upon first seeing her on stage.
 Then, Yozora's robot appeared and had gone berserk.
 Due to this, Hayate was then forced to get rid of it.
-Ruka did a spectacular backflip before singing one last song and she successfully drew the audiences' attention back to her.
+Ruka did a spectacular back-flip before singing one last song and she successfully drew the audiences' attention back to her.